Jairam Ramesh: Career

-Currently, Jairam has been appointed a member of a board which provides strategic policy advice to a key UN agency on environmentally-sound technologies for developing nations.

-Jairam has accepted the offer to serve as a member of the International Advisory Board (IAB) which gives strategic policy advice to the Executive Director of United Nations Environment Programme (UNEP) on the programmatic direction of International Environmental Technology Centre (IETC).
+Jairam has accepted the offer to serve as a member of the International Advisory Board (IAB) which gives strategic policy advice to the executive director of United Nations Environment Programme (UNEP) on the programmatic direction of International Environmental Technology Centre (IETC).

+On 16 June 2022, Jairam was appointed Head of Media, including Social & Digital Media of Indian National Congress Party.

+Jairam Ramesh became a Member of Parliament, Rajya Sabha on a ticket from Indian National Congress Party.